Artificial intelligence in Switzerland: what’s new for 2025

 3. Green light for autonomous vehicles

-Another major development involves autonomous vehicles, which will be authorised on certain road segments designated by the cantons starting March 1, 2025.
+Another major development involves autonomous vehicles, which will be authorised on certain cantons’ designated road segments starting March 1, 2025.
 On motorways, autopilot features can be used, provided a driver remains present behind the wheel.

 Autonomous driving relies heavily on AI integration.
 Algorithms act as the vehicles’ eyes, brain, arms and legs, enabling them to perceive, navigate and react in various situations.
 However, full autonomy will not be allowed – only vehicles monitored by an external operator will be permitted.

-The benefits seem numerous: improved road safety (since 95% of accidents are caused by human error) and greater mobility for elderly individuals or those with disabilities.
+The benefits seem numerous: improved road safety (since 95% of accidents are caused by human error) and greater mobility for older people or those with disabilities.
 However, the technology is not yet mature enough for city streets and busy areas with pedestrians and unexpected events.

 “There’s a need for more investment and for tech companies to commit, but we’re not there yet in Switzerland,” Wade says.
 Globally, the US and China are leading the implementation of autonomous vehicles, with robotaxi services already available.
 Both nations have invested billions in developing this technology.